Submissions

 Keywords

 Authors should provide up to 6 keywords, avoiding words that are already in the title.
-[If you have doubts regarding appropriate terminology, we suggest you consult: ‘An international terminology for grazing lands and grazing animals’ by Allen et al. (2010) (doi: 10.1111/j.1365-2494.2010.00780.x).]
+[If you have doubts regarding appropriate terminology, we suggest you consult: ‘An international terminology for grazing lands and grazing animals’ by Allen et al. [(2010) (doi: 10.1111/j.1365-2494.2010.00780.x).]

 Introduction

-This should explain briefly the context and nature of the investigation and the reasons for conducting it.
+This should briefly explain the context and nature of the investigation and the reasons for conducting it.
 The objectives must be spelt out clearly.
 A detailed literature review is not required but some key references are necessary.

 Materials and Methods